 No matter what kind of dog you have, most four-footers require plenty of regular exercise to ensure they stay healthy and happy.
-But some breeds require much more exercise than others.
+But some high-energy dog breeds require much more exercise than others.

-For some owners, high-energy breeds are a blessing.
+For some owners, high energy dogs are a blessing.
 If you are an avid runner or cyclist, for example, you’ll love doing so alongside an Australian shepherd or Dalmatian.
-But for owners who tend to stay closer to the couch or computer, a high-energy breed can be a handful.
+But for owners who tend to stay closer to the couch or computer, a high-energy dog can be a handful.

 This isn’t good for either party, so be sure to consider the energy needs of any breed before making your selection.